 Research linking diet and acne are ongoing, but many sufferers attest that their breakout symptoms worsen after eating particular foods.
-With that in mind, it’s worth diving into nutrition and eliminating certain foods that cause any kind of negative reaction or inflammation.
+With that in mind, it’s worth diving into nutrition and eliminating foods that may cause any kind of negative reaction or inflammation.

 Acne is a skin condition that occurs when hair follicles plug with oil and dead skin cells.
 While it can manifest anywhere, acne is most common among teenagers and typically appears on the face or back.